wang-yongpan/BinEnhance/Readme.md

 ```

-3. EESG construction and SEM train.<br>
+3. EESG construction and SEM training.<br>

-We need to modify IDA_script/settings.py and Run IDA python scripts in the IDA_script folder to extract EESG.
+We need to modify IDA_script/settings.py and Run IDA Python scripts in the IDA_script folder to extract EESG.
 ```python
 python extract.py --process-num 30 --output-dir xxx